 Find “Windows Update” from the list, right-click on it and click on properties.

 You will see one window as shown below.

-Select “Manual” in startup type and click on “stop” in “service status” section as marked in above image and then press “Apply” and “Ok”.
+Select “Manual” in startup type and click on “stop” in the “service status” section as marked in the above image and then press “Apply” and “Ok”.
 That’s it!
-You are free to live with peace!
+You are free to live in peace!

 I strongly suggest you manually check for updates after every 15 days to a month at max as Windows update includes essential security patches which are very necessary for the Operating System.

 This is the most underrated but most important thing to do on some regular time intervals as viruses not only affect the performance of the system but may also steal important data or damage your OS!

 If you have any paid antivirus, that’s great.
 Just scan your system for threat detection.
 If you don’t have any antivirus on your system, no worries.
 You can use Windows’ preinstalled “Windows Defender” to do the same.

 Reduce Visual Effects